sajjadGG/book-python/basics/function/lambda.rst

     * Use shortest code possible
     * Do not assign ``lambda`` to variable
     * Lambda is anonymous function and it should stay anonymous.
 Do not name it
-    * :pep:`8` states: "Always use a def statement instead of an assignment statement that binds a lambda expression directly to an identifier".
+    * :pep:`8` -- Style Guide for Python Code: "Always use a def statement instead of an assignment statement that binds a lambda expression directly to an identifier".
 Lambda is anonymous function and it should stay anonymous.
 Do not name it.
     * Usually there are no spaces in lambda expressions (to make code shorter)

 .. code-block:: python